motonari728/RoR2_Mod_Risk_of_Vampire/README.md

 - Scaling the amount of money needed to open the box has increased significantly from 1.25 to 1.45

 ### Multiplay
 It is available.
 In multiplayer, we are developing with the assumption that everyone will include this mod.
-Please install this mod with clients.
+Please install this mod in host and clients.
 We have confirmed that people with this mod can multiplay without any problems.

 ---------------------------------------